Update (Jan 29th, ’23): I included an additional pattern suggestion.

 Today I want to share some recommendations for DK weight sock knitting patterns with you.
 I am sitting here typing this post on a gloomy, rainy Monday morning.
-It feels like the perfect time to put on cozy socks, pull out the blankets and light some handmade candles.
+Therefore it feels like the perfect time to put on cozy socks, pull out the blankets and light some handmade candles.
 Fall has definitely arrived here.

 I personally like to knit socks year round and often use my own hand dyed yarns to make them.
 I offer two sock yarn bases in my shop which are both DK weight.
 The majority of sock knitting patterns are written for fingering weight yarn.
 Therefore it only seemed fitting to compile a list of knitting patterns for DK weight yarn.
 If you usually knit socks with fingering weight yarns, I encourage you to try making a pair of DK weight socks.
 The colder months will be here sooner rather than later.
 And not only is it a lot faster to knit with DK yarn, the socks are also so cozy and warm.